-- Small relictual remnants of 'dry' monsoon rainforest vine thicket communities are also scattered throughout the savanna.
-These are generally associated with sheltered fire-protected niches that have favourable hydrological conditions (e.g. sub-surface seepage). - While small, the dry monsoon rainforest patches add significantly to regional floristic diversity, and provide important fauna habitat, including habitat for threatened and other fauna of special conservation significance. - The Devonian reef limestone appears to support a distinctive form of dry monsoon rainforest community, and occurrences that appear to be associated with threatened and priority land snails.
-These have both been identified as priority ecological communities in recognition of the need for further survey, definition and assessment as possible threatened ecological communities. - Collaborative cross-tenure approaches are important to effectively manage many of the pressures impacting on vegetation and flora values.
+- ecosystem services and functions, and are important habitat for wide-ranging fauna, as well as riparian specialists.
+Small relictual remnants of 'dry' monsoon rainforest vine thicket communities are also scattered throughout the savanna.
+These are generally associated with sheltered fire-protected niches that have favourable hydrological conditions (e.g. sub-surface seepage). - While small, the dry monsoon rainforest patches add significantly to regional floristic diversity, and provide important fauna habitat, including habitat for Threatened and other fauna of special conservation significance. - The Devonian reef limestone appears to support a distinctive form of dry monsoon rainforest community, and occurrences that appear to be associated with Threatened and Priority land snails.
+These have both been identified as Priority ecological communities in recognition of the need for further survey, definition and assessment as possible Threatened ecological communities. - Collaborative cross-tenure approaches are important to effectively manage many of the pressures impacting on vegetation and flora values.

-Threatened, priority and other species and communities of special conservation significance
+Threatened, Priority and other species and communities of special conservation significance

-- The mountain white gum (Eucalyptus mooreana), which is almost entirely confined to the King Leopold Ranges within the conservation estate, is a threatened species.
+- The mountain white gum (Eucalyptus mooreana), which is almost entirely confined to the King Leopold Ranges within the conservation estate, is a Threatened species.
 A newly identified species closely related to E. mooreana, E. revelata, appears to have an even more restricted distribution than E. mooreana, and is pending assessment of its conservation status.
-Further research is required to improve knowledge about these species. - There are numerous 'Priority Flora' species and communities recorded for the parks.
-As well as the vegetation associated with threatened and priority land snails mentioned above, there are also two other vegetation communities currently recorded as priority ecological communities in and around the parks; these are associated with the Leopold Land System and the Gogo Land System.
-Further survey is needed to more accurately determine the conservation status of priority species and ecological communities in the parks. - There is little known about microbial communities associated with tufa in the parks.
+Further research is required to improve knowledge about these species. - There are numerous Priority flora species and communities recorded for the parks.
+As well as the vegetation associated with Threatened and Priority land snails mentioned above, there are also two other vegetation communities currently recorded as Priority ecological communities in and around the parks; these are associated with the Leopold Land System and the Gogo Land System.
+Further survey is needed to more accurately determine the conservation status of Priority species and ecological communities in the parks. - There is little known about microbial communities associated with tufa in the parks.
 Elsewhere in the State tufa have been found to support distinctive ecological communities of special conservation significance, so research to investigate the significance of tufa communities in the parks may be warranted.

-&lt;sup>20 This comprises cracking clay plains and marginal outcrop plains, grasslands and very open grassy woodlands.
+&lt;sup>23 This comprises cracking clay plains and marginal outcrop plains, grasslands and very open grassy woodlands.

-This comprises river flood plains with broad levee zones and moderately extensive back plains of cracking clays with grasslands and grassy woodlands.
+&lt;sup>24 This comprises river flood plains with broad levee zones and moderately extensive back plains of cracking clays with grasslands and grassy woodlands.

-The parks are rich in diverse vegetation.
+The parks are rich in diverse vegetation .
 Photos - DBCA